Grizzlies vs. Wizards Prediction & Picks - October 28

 Grizzlies Performance Insights

-- With 116.9 points scored per game and 113 points conceded last season, the Grizzlies were eighth in the NBA offensively and 11th defensively.
+- The Grizzlies scored 116.9 points per game (eighth-ranked in NBA) last season, while giving up 113 points per contest (11th-ranked).

-- Memphis was the second-best team in the league in rebounds per game (46.6) and ranked 21st in rebounds conceded (44.4) last season.
+- Memphis was top-five last season in rebounding, ranking second-best in the league with 46.6 rebounds per game.
+Meanwhile, it ranked 21st with 44.4 rebounds allowed per contest.

-- The Grizzlies were ninth in the NBA in assists (26 per game) last year.
+- Last year the Grizzlies ranked ninth in the league in assists, putting up 26 per game.

-- With 12.9 turnovers committed per game and 14.4 turnovers forced last season, Memphis was 11th and sixth in the NBA, respectively.
+- Memphis ranked 11th in the NBA with 12.9 turnovers per game last year.
+Meanwhile, it ranked sixth with 14.4 forced turnovers per game.

-- With 12 made 3-pointers per game and shooting 35.1% from beyond the arc last season, the Grizzlies were 16th and 22nd in the NBA, respectively, in those categories.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.